Know Your Rights: Voting 101

 You can return a completed vote-by-mail ballot by:

 - Mailing it to your local elections office, or

 - Dropping it off at a ballot drop box, local elections office, polling place, or vote center.

 - Voting in-person at your local polling place, vote center, or county elections office.
 Your polling place or nearest vote center will be listed on the sample ballot you receive in the mail once you are registered to vote as well as on your county elections office’s website.
-Check with your county elections’ office to see if they will offer curbside voting, voting appointments, or other voting options during the November 2020 election.
-You can vote in person at one of these places:

 If I am in line when the polls close can I still vote?